 Abraham's faith was tested when the Lord asked him to sacrifice Isaac on an altar.
 Abraham had a strong faith in God's earlier promise that he would have many descendants, so he set out to prepare an altar and kill his only son.
-When Abraham displayed this willingness to obey God unconditionally at the last moment, an angel stopped the sacrifice.
+Abraham displayed this willingness to obey God unconditionally.
+At the last moment, an angel stopped Abram from sacrificing his son.